alexanderop/tractorStoreVueModuleFederation/README.md

 # The Tractor Store - Vue 3 Module Federation

-A micro frontends sample implementation of [The Tractor Store](https://micro-frontends.org/tractor-store/) built with Vue 3, TypeScript and Module Federation.
+A micro frontends sample implementation of [The Tractor Store](https://micro-frontends.org/tractor-store/) built with Vue 3, TypeScript and Module Federation using pnpm workspaces.
 It's based on the [Blueprint](https://github.com/neuland/tractor-store-blueprint).

 **Live Demo:** [http://localhost:3001](http://localhost:3001) (when running locally)